uptrace/uptrace/README.md

 - Pre-built metrics [dashboards](config/dashboard-templates).
 - Multiple users/projects via YAML config.

+**Why Uptrace?**

+- Single UI for traces, logs, and metrics.
+- Efficient ingestion: more than 10K spans / second on a single core.
+- Excellent on-disk compression, for example, 1KB span can be compressed down to 40 bytes.
+- S3 storage support.
+Automatically upload cold data to S3-like storage.

 ## Getting started

 - [Docker example](example/docker) to try Uptrace with a single command